orion13579/COMM-2216-SetE-Group6/docs/ui-components/code.md

 ---

 Here, we covered steps that are required to change your password.
-In the next section, instructions related to the connected email accounts to your GitHub account will be covered.
+In the next section, instructions related to the connected [Email accounts](https://orion13579.github.io/COMM-2216-SetE-Group6/docs/ui-components/typography/) to your GitHub account will be covered.